facebookincubator/velox/velox/docs/functions/presto/decimal.rst

 Perfect division is not possible.
 For example, 1 / 3 cannot be represented as a decimal value.

-When dividing a number with p1 digits over a number of s2 scale, we need p1 + s2 digits for the result.
-In the worst case we divide by 0.0000001, which effectively is a multiplication by 10^s2.
+When dividing a number with p1 digits over a number of s2 scale, the biggest result requires s2 extra digits before the decimal point.
+To get the largest number we must divide by 0.0000001, which effectively is a multiplication by 10^s2.
+Hence, precision of the result needs to be at least p1 + s2.

 Presto also chooses to extend the scale of the result to a maximum of scales of the inputs.
-It is not clear exactly why.

 ::